-The financial statements are prepared in accordance with Thai Financial Reporting Standards ("TFRS"); guidelines promulgated by the Federation of Accounting Professions ("FAP"); and applicable rules and regulations of the Thai Securities and Exchange Commission.
+The financial statements are prepared in accordance with Thai Financial Reporting Standards ("TFRS"), guidelines promulgated by the Federation of Accounting Professions; and applicable rules and regulations of the Thai Securities and Exchange Commission.

-The FAP has issued new and revised TFRS effective for annual accounting periods beginning on or after 1 January 2018.
+New and revised TFRS are effective for annual accounting periods beginning on or after 1 January 2019.
 The initial application of these new and revised TFRS has resulted in changes in certain of the Company's accounting policies.
-These changes have no material effect on the financial statements.